![]() | You are viewing Log in Create a LiveJournal Account Learn more | Explore LJ: Life Entertainment Music Culture News & Politics Technology |

 }();

-Simple enough.
-A method to scan the document and attach behavior, and a couple of accessors to add and remove behavior after the document has been loaded.
+and a couple of accessors to add and remove behavior after the

 To define the element behaviors themselves, I've gone with a simple